 According to the data given by Trulia [v], homes with starter prices have increased in price by nearly 10 percent since the first quarter of 2017 to the first quarter of 2018.
 In addition, there has also been a decrease in the available inventory of starter homes over year, causing a 14.2 percent drop in sales.

 The abundance of Home-Buyers in your Market

 There are several factors that should be considered when determining the number of buyers that could be interested in purchasing your home.
 A number of sources have proven that more people buy homes during spring and summer seasons compared to fall and winter.
-Warm weather creates a curb-appeal for your home, which makes a great impression to potential buyers, making them want to view the home’s interior. [vii]
+Warm weather creates a curb-appeal for your home, which makes a great impression on potential buyers, making them want to view the home?s interior.

 It’s important to monitor other homes in your area to understand how a certain number of potential buyers could be interested in your property.
 This is another job Realtors do well.
 Assess how much these homes cost and compare them to the amount you’re planning to sell your home for.
 You can decide whether to sell your home or not during that time depending on the data and information you’ve accumulated.
 Will we undercut the competition in order to go pending, as long as that price doesn’t leave much money on the table?
 Or will we price above the rest, knowing that our product is superior and will still garner attention?
 Again, your Realtor (call InEugene Real Estate) can be an excellent guide.

 - [iii] https://www.daveramsey.com/blog/ready-to-sell-your-home/